dperezhi/DNA-Library/README.md

-# My Project: DNA Sequence Editor
+## My Project: DNA Sequence Editor

 **What will the application do & why is it of interest to me?**
 This software will allow the user to add a DNA sequence to a Sequence collection.
 The name, author, specific part (promoter, CDS, etc) will be able to be denominated by the user.
 It will allow the user to add MoClo and/or BioBrick flanks to the sequence.
-It will tell the user if the input sequence contains an invalid character i.e. !(A,G,C,T).
+It will tell the user if the input sequence contains an invalid character i.e. A, G, C, and T.
 Lastly, it will translate the DNA sequence into a protein sequence (polypeptide).

-Why?
-I am passionate about the intersection of *synthetic biology* and *programming* and I believe that computation will allow future researchers to tap into and ethically modify *the code of life*.
+***Why?*** I am passionate about the intersection of *synthetic biology* and *programming* and I believe that computation will allow future researchers to tap into and ethically modify *the code of life*.

 **Who will use it?**